 Goodness gracious great balls of fire

-Great Balls of Fire told – through the many allusions and ambiguities typical of the early rock’n’roll songs – a story of sex between two novice lovers, aware of doing something forbidden, but unable to stop.
+Great Balls of Fire told, through the many allusions and ambiguities that were typical of early rock ‘n roll songs, a story of sex between two novice lovers, aware they were doing something forbidden, but who were unable to stop.

 You kissed me baby, woo, it feels good